 Who is eligible for a postgraduate student loan?

-To help fund your dedication to further study, you can now apply for a Postgraduate Loan for courses starting on, or after, September 2017 (nb: information to be updated for 2018 entry).
+To help fund your dedication to further study, you can apply for a postgraduate loan.

-To be eligible, there's just a few boxes you have to tick:
+To be eligible, there are just a few boxes you have to tick:

 - The course you’re applying for must be a Taught, Research or professional Master’s programme – this includes an MA, MSc, MRes, MBA and LLM.